meteor-gazelle/meteor-gazelle/doc/specs/ipBans.md

 **Basic Flow:**

-1. User with administrator privileges navigates to the banned IP information form.
+1. User with administrator and IP banning privileges navigates to the banned IP information form.
 2. User enters relevant data in the form fields and clicks the submit button.
 3. Data is saved.